wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/4-navigate-collaboration-manager.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the loan application on the Meetings tab showing both meetings added.](../media/meetings-added.png)](../media/meetings-added.png#lightbox)

-1. Because all meetings are backed by Outlook, you can navigate to Bookings or your Outlook Calendar to view all meetings in a single calendar.
+1. Because all meetings are backed by Outlook, you can navigate to Bookings, or your Outlook Calendar to view all meetings in a single calendar.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Bookings on the Calendar tab showing meetings.](../media/outlook.png)](../media/outlook.png#lightbox)